yottatsa/yottatsa-tilde/src/uxn-unx.md

 As a unix-like systems engineer, I really miss fork/wait/kill in varvara, this way I could build something unix-like out of it.
 Tho I'm still worried I just do things the way I learnt things should be.
 This approach works well in commercial world, sure.
 Would it work in the *world of art*?

 In classic, monolithic, unix-like operating systems, there is always a process, and the way to create a process is to `fork` itself.
-Then the child would `exec` into new application, much like [launcher] in [varvara] can run another ROM.
+Then the child would `exec` into new application, much like [launcher][varvara_launcher] in <i>varvara</i> can run another ROM.
 Arguments to the new app are passed inside the `syscall` and straight to the `int main(int argc, char *argv)`.
 Operating system there is no more that the library with the interfaces, `syscall`, protected behind interrupts.

 Most of it can be done with [uxn]/[varvara] with its devices and vectors.